Check what you know

 Did you know?

-- 1 in 5 collisions are caused by tiredness.
+• Up to one in five collisions are caused by tiredness.

-- Sleeping just 4-5 hours a night for a week impairs performance to the same extent as being legally over the alcohol limit.
+• Sleeping just four to five hours a night for a week impairs performance to the same extent as being over the alcohol limit.

 1 in 5 people suffer some form of sleep problem affecting their driving ability by impairing coordination, judgment ability and memory and causing longer reaction times.

-A driver who is awake for 24 hours is 7 times more likely to have an accident.
+A driver who is awake for 24 hours is seven times more likely to have a collision.

 Best practice tips

-Driving when tired or unwell impairs judgement and reaction time causing drivers to react slowly, brake late and is a major factor in a lot of rear end incidents.
-It also affects coordination resulting in a variance in speed – slowing down and speeding up.
+Driving when tired or unwell impairs judgement and slows reaction time, leading to delayed responses and late braking.
+This contributes to many rear-end collisions.
+It also affects coordination which can result in variance in speed – slowing down and speeding up.
 Tired drivers also have what is known as microsleeps, which last from a fraction of a second to 2 seconds.
-At 56mph a van travels 25m/sec, so microsleeping for 2 seconds means 50m of unconscious travel.
+At 56mph a van travels 25m/sec, so microsleeping for two seconds means 50m of unconscious travel.

 Motorways and dual carriageways are the most common roads for sleep- related road incidents, due to the monotonous road environment and lack of interruptions.
-Crashes caused by drivers falling asleep involve vehicles running off the road or into the back of another vehicle.
-They tend to be high-speed impact incidents and the risk of death or serious injury is high.
+Collisions caused by drivers falling asleep involve vehicles running off the road or into the back of another vehicle.
+They tend to be high-speed impact collisions with an increased likelihood of death or serious injury.